bjw010529/bjw010529.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello, welcome to my homepage!
-I am currently a Research Assistant II at the [Department of Mathematics](https://hkumath.hku.hk/web/index.php), [The University of Hong Kong](https://www.hku.hk/) and lucky to work with Dr. [Yue Xie](https://yue-xie.github.io/).
-Also starting in the fall of 2024, I will be a PhD candidate in the [Department of Industrial and Systems Engineering (ISyE)](https://cse.umn.edu/isye) at [University of Minnesota Twin Cities](https://twin-cities.umn.edu/).
-Prior to this, I received my B.S. degree in Mathematics from [Zhejiang University](https://www.zju.edu.cn/english/).
+I am currently a PhD candidate in the [Department of Industrial and Systems Engineering (ISyE)](https://cse.umn.edu/isye) at [University of Minnesota Twin Cities](https://twin-cities.umn.edu/).
+Prior to this, I was a Research Assistant II at the [Department of Mathematics](https://hkumath.hku.hk/web/index.php), [The University of Hong Kong](https://www.hku.hk/) and lucky to work with Dr. [Yue Xie](https://yue-xie.github.io/).
+I received my B.S. degree in Mathematics from [Zhejiang University](https://www.zju.edu.cn/english/).

-My current research interests are optimization problems arising in machine learning, operation research, quantum computing and other applications.
+My current research interests are optimization problems arising in machine learning, operation research, and other applications.
 I am also interested in theory of machine learning, quantum computing in general.

 Other parts are under construction right now.
 Sorry for the inconvenience.